yochie/yochie.github.io/_portfolio/Believe.md

 ---

-As a first foray into 3D games, I chose to make a classic gliding mini game where the player aims at passing through a series of rings.
+As a first foray into 3D games, I chose to make a classic game where the player aims at passing through a series of rings.
 I was inspired by flight mechanics in games like Just Cause, Super Fly and Cube World where you manage different resources (stamina, speed, altitude) in ways I found particularly gratifying.
 Most of the work here went into the flight controller itself, making sure it felt somewhat physically possible all the while remaining satisfying to control.
 I also chose to include a wind mechanic to add to the resource management aspect.
 This was a great opportunity to brush up on my vector maths, learn about quaternions and get a feel for 3D games in general.
 {: style="text-align: justify;"}

 [Download](https://github.com/yochie/believe/releases){:.btn .btn-primary .btn-xl .text-uppercase}